Slightly High Cortisol

-Slightly high blood cortisol (a stress hormone) can cause weight gain, diabetes, insulin resistance, high blood pressure, osteoporosis, and more importantly cardiovascular disease.
+Slightly high blood cortisol (a stress hormone) can cause weight gain, diabetes, insulin resistance, high blood pressure, osteoporosis, pcos, and more importantly cardiovascular disease.

 There is a simple and effective blood test that identifies patients with slight cortisol elevation.
 The test, which is usually covered by insurance, involves a two-step process:

-A. The patient receives a 1 mg oral dexamethasone pill precisely at 11 pm (any day of the week).
+#1 The patient receives a 1 mg oral dexamethasone pill precisely at 11 pm (any day of the week).
 A prescription needs to be provided.

-B. Then the patient does blood work (cortisol) the very next day between 7-8 AM.
+#2 Then the patient does blood work (cortisol) the very next day between 7-8 AM.
 The test is positive if morning blood cortisol is >1.8.

 If you have any of the following conditions, you could qualify for the above test.

-1. Difficult to control type 2 diabetes and being overweight.
+Difficult to control type 2 diabetes:

-b.
-Using insulin for type 2 diabetes.
+Using high doses of insulin for type 2 diabetes (“severe insulin resistance” state).

-4. Unexplained osteoporosis or bone fractures.
+Unexplained osteoporosis or bone fractures.